Viking Pest Control does not offer Carcass & Dead Animal Removal. Animal removal is only completed by our team when an animal is found in a

-While cute to look at and historically famous for their role in predicting the length of winter, groundhogs are typically not welcome around homes and businesses in New Jersey, Pennsylvania, Maryland, and Delaware.
-The reason is simple: these animals are considered a nuisance pest due to the extensive damage they’ create by feeding, burrowing, and digging through yards, gardens, and farms.
+While cute to look at and historically famous for their role in predicting the length of winter, groundhogs are typically not welcome around homes and businesses in New Jersey, Maryland, and Delaware.
+The reason is simple: these animals are considered a nuisance pest due to the extensive damage they’ll create by feeding, burrowing, and digging through yards, gardens, and farms.
 To protect your home or business from groundhogs, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.

 What Are Groundhogs?

 Often referred to as a woodchuck or whistle pig, groundhogs are rodents that are part of the Sciuridae family.
 The average size fully grown is 24 inches long and their weight can be as much as 14 pounds.
-Typically, groundhogs can be found in the central and eastern parts of the U.S., including New Jersey, Pennsylvania, Maryland, and Delaware.
-These animals are classified as a nuisance pest and proactive groundhog treatment from a pest control expert is required to remove them from your home or business property.
+Typically, groundhogs can be found in the central and eastern parts of the U.S., including New Jersey, Maryland, and Delaware.
+These animals are classified as nuisance pests and proactive groundhog treatment from a pest control expert is required to remove them from your home or business property.

 How Do I Identify Groundhogs?

 As part of the rodent family, groundhogs resemble a much larger rat with a bushy tail.
 Many have described groundhogs as a cross between a small dog and a rat.
 These animals have little round heads with small round eyes and small ears located on the tops of their heads.

 Most likely, you’ll be identifying groundhogs by the damage they’ve done to your home or business’s yard, garden, or plants.
 Wildlife control experts say if you start to notice holes about a foot wide with piles of dirt next to them and/or large bites out of your fruits or vegetables, you may have a groundhog pest problem.

 How Do I Get Groundhogs?